UniversalDependencies/docs/_ud-pos/VERB.md

 Note that _participles_ are word forms that may share properties and usage of adjectives and verbs.
 Depending on language and context, they may be classified as either {{ page.title }} or <a href="ADJ.html">ADJ</a>.

+Note that some verb forms such as _gerunds_ and _infinitives_ may share properties and usage of nouns and verbs.
+Depending on language and context, they may be classified as either {{ page.title }} or <a href="NOUN.html">NOUN</a>.

+Note that there are verb forms such as _transgressives_ or _adverbial participles_ that share properties and usage of adverbs and verbs.
+Depending on language and context, they may be classified as either {{ page.title }} or <a href="ADV.html">ADV</a>.

 ### Examples

  - _run, eat_